 COVID-19 Resources for Business

 The City of University City is pleased to announce a multi-round forgivable Small Business Assistance Program.
-The program will be implemented in two funding cycles and is intended to help eligible local retail and creative for-profit businesses address cash for short term financial operational needs such as payroll, payment to suppliers, payment to service providers or payment of utilities.
+The program will be implemented in multiple funding cycles and is intended to help eligible local retail and creative for-profit businesses address cash for short term financial operational needs such as payroll, payment to suppliers, payment to service providers or payment of utilities.
 This Grant may not be used for capital expenditures or rent.
 The intent of this program is to provide local businesses relief due to their economic loss during the current COVID-19 Pandemic.
 CLICK HERE for more information.

 Checkout the new Explore U City Facebook Page and Weekly Newsletter!

 If you would like to have your business promoted on our new Explore U City Facebook page (https://www.facebook.com/ExploreUCity) and weekly newsletter (https://conta.cc/2ZbB5jd), please send your updated business information to JessicaBueler@gmail.com and JWendt@ucitymo.org.
 Please include any photos, videos, or details you would like us to include.

 RESOURCES FOR ALL BUSINESSES

 Facebook Group #314Together - Post your information into this regional group

 St. Louis Regional Chamber of Commerce COVID-19 Business Resources

 St. Louis Business Journal Guide STLBIZHELP

 Start an on-line Store with Square